Oil falls below $70 as U.S. crude enters 'bear market'

 A glut in the refining sector, where a wave of unsold gasoline has pulled profit margins into negative territory, may also lead to a slowdown in new crude orders as refiners scale back operations.

-Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Dale Hudson
+Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; Editing by Dale Hudson and Emelia Sithole-Matarise